iitis/quantum-stochastic-optimization-railways/README.md

 #### Preparing plots for article

 Script ```plots4article.py``` creates csv files for high quality plots for the purpose of article, and save them in ```article_plots``` folder.

+# Funding

+Scientific work co-financed from the state budget under the program of the Minister of Education and Science, Poland (pl.
+Polska) under the name "Science for Society II" project number NdS-II/SP/0336/2024/01 funding amount ...
+total value of the project ```1000000``` PLN